plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.4.3 Surrogate for Absent Members

-If an unelected Rôle invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Cercle Lead of that Rôle's Super-Cercle may instead represent the Rôle during the meeting.
+If an unelected Rôle invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Premier Lien of that Rôle's Super-Cercle may instead represent the Rôle during the meeting.

 ### 2.5 Individual Initiative